Which ADHD Medication Is Best? ADD Stimulants, Nonstimulants & More

 Vyvanse.
 Ritalin.
 Concerta.
 Adderall.
 Strattera.
 And myriad others.
 The market for ADHD medications is so bloated that finding the right treatment feels impossible and overwhelming at times.
 Here, an ADHD specialist explains the options in terms we can all understand.

-What Is the Best Medicine for ADHD?
+What Is the Best ADHD Medication?

 I saw a child who, after receiving extensive evaluation, was diagnosed with inattentive attention deficit disorder (ADHD or ADD).
 When I talked with his mother about starting him on the ADHD stimulant medication methylphenidate, she asked, “Why not Vyvanse?
 That’s the one that Ty Pennington takes, right?
 It works great for him!”
 I explained my reasons for prescribing methylphenidate, not Vyvanse, and realized that the flurry of ads for ADHD medications had confused her.

 Many parents and adults are similarly confused by the treatment choices for ADHD.
 The Food and Drug Administration requires that a medication be given a different name according to its form (capsule, tablet, liquid, patch) or release mechanism (released immediately or over an extended period of time).
 Here’s an example: Ritalin is a tablet that is released immediately into the bloodstream and works for four hours.
 Ritalin LA, on the other hand, is a capsule that releases over a longer period of time and works for eight hours.
 Different names, even though both contain the same medicine — methylphenidate.

 Before we go any further, I want to give you a quick refresher on why doctors prescribe stimulants for the condition.

 ADHD is a neurologically based disorder, resulting from the deficiency of a neurotransmitter, or a group of neurotransmitters, in specific areas of the brain.
 Neurotransmitters are chemicals that transmit signals between nerve cells by bridging the synapse (or gap) between them.